justinmeiners/efficient-programming-with-components/09_iterators.md

 [lex]: https://en.wikipedia.org/wiki/Lexicographic_order

-**Exercise:** Extend the iterator to linked iterator
+**Exercise:** Extend the list pool iterator
-    so we can assign the next on a node.
-    Specifically we want to be able to modify the successor of an iterator.
+    with the ability to modify the `next` of the node it points to (this is discussed and solved in chapter 12).

 ## Code

 - [list_pool_iterator.h](code/list_pool_iterator.h)